 Allan Cay: Things to see and do

-The cay is uninhabited.
-The main attraction is the Allen’s Cay Iguana.
-One of the few places where you can still find these gentle, but fearsome looking, creatures.
-The iguanas are protected by law.
-They are friendly and welcoming to visitors who bring them vegetables and fruits.
+The cay is uninhabited, and the main attraction is Allen’s Cay Iguanas.
+One of the few places where you can still find these gentle but fearsome-looking creatures.
+The iguanas are protected by law and are friendly and welcoming to visitors who bring them vegetables and fruits.

-Be cautious when interacting with the iguanas, not only because they are endangered and protected by law, but also because they are still a wild animal.
+Be cautious when interacting with the iguanas, not only because they are endangered and protected by law but also because they are still wild animals.
 Place a piece of lettuce or perhaps a grape tomato on a long stick and hold it out.
 Then, let them come to you.

 Two other species call this cay home.
-They are the Audubon’s Shearwater seabird and the Bahama Yellowthroat.
-The Audobon’s Shearwater is a small black-and-white bird with relatively long tail and somewhat rounded wings.
+They are Audubon’s Shearwater seabird and the Bahama Yellowthroat.
+The Audobon’s Shearwater is a small back-and-white bird with a relatively long tail and somewhat rounded wings.
 It usually flies low to the water.
-The Bahama Yellowthroat is a colorful bird that lives in the thick, low scrub on the island.
+The Bahama Yellowthroat is a colorful bird living in the island’s thick, low scrub.
 It makes its nests near the ground.